 Some of the information shared on the blog are tips specifically for the Nigerian traveler to South Africa, for example South Africa visa application tips, travel packing lists, trip planning, holiday ideas, travel insurance, cheap flight information, electronic flight reservations, instant flight bookings, accommodation information, and transportation information and services in South Africa.

-- Encourage Nigerians To Explore Educational Advancement Opportunities In South Africa
+- To Encourage Nigerians To Explore Educational Advancement Opportunities In South Africa

 Lagostojozi seeks to encourage Nigerian youths to explore the possibilities of studying in South African tertiary institutions.
 South African universities make up a significant number of the most highly ranked universities in Africa.
 Seven South African universities are featured in the QS World University Rankings of 2021.
 The universities are University of Cape Town, University of the Witwatersrand, University of Johannesburg, University of Pretoria, Stellenbosch University, Rhodes University, and the University of Kwazulu-Natal.